Solomon Joel: Family

 Joel married a beautiful young actress named Ellen "Nellie" Ridley.
 While highly successful in business, in his personal life familial relationships were not always cordial.
 His dislike of his daughter Doris' choice of spouse continued until she divorced after four years, at which point he resumed normal relations.
 Joel also disapproved of one of his sons, Stanhope's, marriage for two years.
 His daughter Eileen became the first woman jockey to win an open race when she rode Hogier to victory in the Town Plate at Newmarket.
 His son Dudley Joel was elected the Conservative Party Member of Parliament for Dudley but was killed in action during World War II.

 Joel's brother Woolf Joel was murdered in Johannesburg in 1898, probably by a blackmailing con-man named Karl Frederic Moritz Kurtze going under the pseudonym of Ludwig von Veltheim.
 Although there was plenty of evidence that Veltheim had been threatening Woolf Joel, the defense was that Veltheim had not been properly compensated for planning a kidnap scheme against the Boer leader Paul Kruger.
 That, the all Boer jury, and the mixture of anti-British and anti-Semitic feelings towards the deceased enabled Veltheim to avoid conviction.
 Freed, he was immediately deported from the Boer territories.
 For the next decade, Veltheim was following a series of con-games in Europe, but in 1907, he turned up in London, and started making threatening demands against Joel, who reported him to Scotland Yard, and the police arrested Veltheim.
 There was a trial for extortion, and Veltheim used the same defense he had previously used in Johannesburg, but the British jury was unconvinced and found him guilty.
 He was sentenced to twenty years' imprisonment.

 Joel's interests were wide and varied and included many business concerns.
 He was also kept busy with his enlarged family's diamond and gold mining interests, activities in brewing, the theatre (the Drury Lane Theatre in London) and railways (the City and South London Railway).

 He was renowned for being a generous man who purchased the first motorised ambulance for the Royal Berkshire Hospital.
-Another illustration of his generosity was exhibited when he gave Sol Joel Park close to his estate was given to the Corporation of Reading in 1927.
+Another illustration of his generosity was exhibited when he gave Sol Joel Park close to his estate to the Corporation of Reading in 1927.
 The official opening was undertaken by the then Duke of York, who later became King George VI and was again an extravagant event.